jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 this seems to be straightforward.
 Note that if `pip` is upgraded then `setuptools` and `wheel` must be upgraded too as in section *A Create python virtual envitonment*.

-**Tips**: Note we had to move around a a bit inside the lukeghg package.
+**Tips**: Note we had to move around a bit inside the lukeghg package.

 ## D GHG inventory to CRFReporter xml file